sergeych/mp_stools/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

->Important: We recommend to upgrade to `1.2.0-SNAPSHOT`.
+> Important: We recommend to upgrade to `1.2.0-SNAPSHOT`.

 There was a bug in `1.0.*`, fixed in `1.1.0-SNAPSHOT`, please upgrade your dependencies.
 Also, 1.2 fixes incorrect package naming.

 (well it was _string tools_ once, then I found few vital ByteArray (therefore binary) tools missing in MP form, so now its sergeych;'s tools ;) )

+## Latest changes

+- Added "serial time" for file names, etc `%t#` format: produces something like `20220414132756` (see docs below)
+- Added `FileLogCatched` for JVM platform with logrotate functionality (gz)
+- Added `AsyncBouncer` to perform delayed operations safely in multiplatofrm way
+- Added `Loggable.ignoreExceptions` and `Loggable.ignoreAsyncExceptions` reoirting tools

 # Why reinventing the wheel?

 When I has started to write our applications and libraries in MP mode, as our code work the same on 3 of the plaforms we develop for, I have found that many tools our team is used to do not exist on all platforms, or exist with different interfaces.
 So, I've started to write protable interfaces to it that works everywhere and _with the same interface_ on all three platforms.

 Please help me if you like the idea ;)